DMNerd/Hackintosh-H110M/README.md

-# 🍏 Hackintosh
+# Hackintosh

 This is my personal Hackintosh repo.
+The main branch is now for BigSur only and will likely not work in near future.
+If you still want to use Catalina go to its branch.

 ![SysInfo](https://raw.githubusercontent.com/DMNerd/Hackintosh_EFI/master/Resources/Screenshots/SysInfo.png)

 ## [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases)

-Version: 0.6.1
+Version: 0.6.5

-OpenCanopy bootscreen is enabled
+OpenCanopy bootscreen is enabled and I am using the modern iconset

-### ✅ What works
+### What works

 * Native Power Management ✅
 * Wifi/Bluetooth ✅